 I went to a midnight screening of The Big Lebowski last night at the Music Box Theater.
 Although it’s great on DVD, (which is how most of its rabid fanbase usually views it — sometimes turning it into a drinking game with a couple of jays and some White Russians no doubt), on the big screen, it’s a revelation.
 Not only is The Big Lebowski hilarious and quirky, but it’s much deeper than that.
 It’s pure cinematic bliss and it’s a film that has actually gotten better with time, as evidenced by its large and evergrowing band of followers (el Duderinos?) and the festivals dedicated to it.
-How is it that a film that flopped upon its initial theatrical release back in 1998–it was obliterated by Titanic at the box office, opening in sixth place and disappearing shortly thereafter–became a cinematic touchstone for so many?
-Tadalafil Oral Strips
+How is it that a film that flopped upon its initial theatrical release back in 1998–it was obliterated by Titanic at the box office, opening in sixth place and disappearing shortly thereafter–became a cinematic touchstone for so many? order neurontin

 Joel and Ethan Coen (who wrote and directed Lebowski) are famous for their precise attention to detail, rivaling Stanley Kubrick in the amount of time they spend mapping out each shot (sometimes for months on end).
 Take the film’s opening, for example, where we follow a blowing piece of tumbleweed through the desert at the peak of the magic hour and then onto the seedy streets of Los Angeles on a late summer night.

 The enigmatic narrator, called the Stranger (played by Sam Elliot, whose resonant growl of a voice is used brilliantly), tells us, “Sometimes, there’s a man.
 And I’m talkin’ about the Dude here – the Dude from Los Angeles.
 Sometimes, there’s a man, well, he’s the man for his time and place.
 He fits right in there.”